channl/dynamodb-lambda-autoscale/README.md

 ## Dependencies

-dynamodb-lambda-autoscale has the following main dependencies:
+This project has the following main dependencies:
 + aws-sdk - Access to AWS services
 + winston - Logging
 + dotenv - Environment variable configuration useful for lambda